Differentiable Clustering with Perturbed Spanning Forests: Reproducibility and Licensing

 \section{Reproducibility and Licensing}

-Our experiments rely in large part on code and datasets that are already open-sourced.
-All the code written for this project and used to implement our experiments will be released upon publication and all information regarding licensing will be detailed in the code repository.
+Our experiments use data sets that are already open-sourced and cited in the references.
+All the code written for this project and used to implement our experiments is available at: